oresat/low-gain-radio/docs/Test_Plan_Sputnik_Capstone.md

 ### Component Tests

-The Component Tests will test components that are imperative to the core operation of intergrated circuits (microcontrollers, voltage regulators, etc.) that implement the desired functionality for the module they are a part of.
+The Component Tests will test components that are imperative to the core operation of integrated circuits (microcontrollers, voltage regulators, etc.) that implement the desired functionality for the module they are a part of.
 These are usually small simple tests that ensure that everything is working properly before attempting any tests for functionality.

 #### Supply Range Test